UKRN-Open-Research/t3-open-code/_episodes/04-workshop-planning.md

 > - Where to find resources
 > - What exercises work best for what learning objectives
 > - Feedback on your workshop plan
-> - Best practices in preregistration or Registered Reports that you aren't sure about {: .objectives}
+> - Best practices that you aren't sure about
+> - General questions about open code and software
+{: .objectives}